Puma SWOT Analysis

 2. Low level of business diversification

 The imitability of product design is a weakness that Puma has in competing in the global market.
 In this SWOT analysis, such an internal strategic factor is significant because of the problem of counterfeiting of sporting goods.
-For example, counterfeits of products like Puma-branded shoes and apparel are rampant in countries with weak regulatory enforcement against counterfeiting.
+For example, counterfeits of Puma-branded shoes and apparel are sold in countries with weak regulatory enforcement against counterfeiting.
 This internal factor is a strategic issue because it reduces the company’s potential revenues and damages the sporting goods brand image.
 On the other hand, Puma’s focus on sporting goods corresponds to a low level of business diversification.
 This weakness makes the company vulnerable to sporting goods industry-specific downturns and risks.
 Overall, the weaknesses in this SWOT analysis of Puma indicate the need for strategies to improve the uniqueness and inimitability of products, and to reduce vulnerability to market-specific risks.

-Opportunities (External Strategic Factors)
+Opportunities (External Factors)

 The SWOT analysis framework identifies external factors that facilitate or support Puma’s growth and improvement.
 These factors are opportunities that depend on external variables, such as governmental policies, as well as the growth rate of the sporting goods market.
 In this regard, the following opportunities are available to Puma: